Collapsar Disk Outflows III: Detectable Neutrino and Gravitational Wave Signatures: Summary and Discussion

 The time variations of the neutrino signal during the PNS accretion phase of CCSNe have a strong dependence on the viewing angle \cite{lund_2010,tamborra_2013}.
 Furthermore, evidence for a relative asymmetry in the emergent lepton number flux (LESA phenomenon) has been observed in three-dimensional CCSNe simulations \cite{tamborra_2014b}.
 While our neutrino scheme does not provide directional information in the neutrino fluxes, the intrinsic geometry of a BH accretion disk, which is not spherically symmetric, suggests that the observational signatures studied here should also have a viewing angle dependence.
 In particular, if a relativistic jet is produced, the associated polar cavity can lead to important differences between the emission properties of neutrinos and GWs along the polar and equatorial directions (cf.~directional differences in neutron star merger remnants \cite{foucart_2023}).

-Regarding GW emission, we have shown results for an equatorial observer ($\sin\theta=1$), as the angular dependence is straightforward to infer.
-The likely asymmetries in the neutrino emission of real collapsars mean that simultaneous measurement of both observables can be sub-optimal for some viewing angles.
+Regarding {the viewing angle dependence of the} GW emission, we have shown results for an equatorial observer ($\sin\theta=1$), as the angular dependence {of the quadrupole formula in axisymmetry} is straightforward. {The global 3D, general-relativistic MHD simulations of \cite{gottlieb_2024} found the appearance of high-density, non-axisymmetric Rossby vortices in collapsar disks with significant cooling (i.e., the equivalent of the NDAF phase in our simulations).
+These vortices produce strong coherent GW emission over a broad spectrum peaking at $\sim 100$\,Hz, with the largest amplitudes toward the polar direction.
+The overdensities associated with these vortices likely lead to correlated variations in the neutrino emission.
+While these simulations did not include self-gravity or a microphysics-based cooling mechanism (which impact the evolution of overdensities) and are not directly comparable to ours, they highlight qualitative changes to be expected in the GW signals when the assumption of axial symmetry is relaxed, which deserve further investigation.}

 While many of the observable features we have studied here should be robust, detailed quantitative predictions will depend on the physics used to model the problem.
 The formation of a shocked bubble containing an accretion disk, the plateau nature of neutrino emission during the NDAF phase (if it occurs), the correlated variability in neutrino emission, GW, and shock surface during the NDAF phase, and the episodic spikes in emission during the ADAF phase should all be robust features, as they depend on basic properties of the star.
 Likewise, the frequency of shock oscillations is set by the shock radius and the radial advection time.
 While the detailed value of the latter is related to the rate of angular momentum transport, the shock radius is largely set by the accretion rate and angular momentum distribution in the star.
 The formation of a neutrino-cooled accretion disk occurs only for high-enough accretion rates \cite{chen_2007,de_2021}, and a finite range of stellar rotation rates, thus oscillation frequencies of collapsar disks in the NDAF phase should not be too different than the ones found here.